JCEleanor/CSCI-210-notes/notes/WEEK5.md

 Is a collection of data blocks, on a storage device, containing the data of interest

 ### 2. **inode**: a structure assigned to eah file to store its metadata

+Inodes do not contain the filename.
+Instead, inodes contain metadata about a file (like permissions, timestamps, size, and pointers to data blocks), but the filename itself is stored in the directory entry that points to that inode.

 - **Each file has an inode to store its metadata and locate the files's content**
 - inodes are stored in a table, which is allocated when the filesystem is first created, which means there are fixed numbers of inodes in a file system.